 If a picture is worth a thousand words, then boy do we have a deal for you!
-Get ready for the proverbial image version of War and Peace.
-Here we present to you multiple Age of Eagles galleries, one each for the Lace Wars, the French Revolutionary Wars and the Napoleonic Wars.
-And yes, since we finally have some games of Age of Valor (late 19th century) recorded on film, or SD card as the case might be, we've added their galleries for your enjoyment as well.
-Oh yes, we did!
+Get ready for the proverbial image version of War and Peace - multiple Age of Eagles galleries, one each for the Lace Wars, the French Revolutionary Wars and the Napoleonic Wars.
+And since we finally have some games of Age of Valor (late 19th century) recorded on film, or SD card as the case might be, we've added their galleries for your enjoyment as well.

 Now the Godaddy Web content manager that runs this site has a nifty gadget for slide shows we could use.
 However, the actual slideshow support used in Windows Live Onedrive is so much better, we decided to use that instead.
 In particular, it allows the viewer a lot more control over what he or she sees, and this is always a good thing.

-So if you ever wanted to see exactly what a game of Age of Eagles, Age of Valor or Age of Honor actually looks like, here is your chance times three +.
+So, if you ever wanted to see exactly what a game of Age of Eagles, Age of Valor or Age of Honor actually looks like, here is your chance.
 Enjoy!

 All the battles above, save Waterloo, were presented at HMGS East or affiliated conventions.
 Photographs by Bill Gray, Dean Emmerson and Mitch Osborne.

 The entire AOE product line has gone 100% digital, and for the 2023 Holiday period all Amazon Kindle format Ebooks now come with a 20% discount.
 Likewise, we have two new Google Play (can be exported to PDF) Bundles with a similar discount promotion.
 Click below to check out all the details.